earcherc/deepworktimer/wiki/setup.md

 VSCode Dev Containers allow you to run your development environment within a Docker container, ensuring consistency across different setups.
 For more information, refer to the [Dev Containers documentation](https://code.visualstudio.com/docs/remote/containers).

+### Setting Up and Running Multi-Window Dev Container

+1. **Open the Project in VSCode**:

+2. **Open the Command Palette**:
+   - Press `Ctrl+Shift+P` (Windows/Linux) or `Cmd+Shift+P` (macOS) to open the Command Palette.

+3. **Reopen in Container**:
+   - Type `Dev Containers: Reopen in Container` and select it.
+   - It will ask you which `devcontainer.json` file to start, pick whichever and do the other in the next iteration.
+   - This process will run the `docker-compose.yml` file and build the containers, this will take a few minutes the first time.
+   - Once this has completed, you can view the containers in your Docker desktop app, along with logs, status, etc.
+   - Open the project again in a new VSCode window and repeat the first step, this time selecting the other `devcontainer.json` environment to boot.

+### Troubleshooting Git SSH Keys

 There may be some issues with getting git working properly.
-You will most likely need to change the `devcontainer.json` mounting paths so that Docker has access to your ssh keys.
+You will most likely need to change the `devcontainer.json` mounting paths so that Docker has access to your SSH keys.

 Replace the mounts list with this if running Windows:
 ```json